gradschooladvice/blog/content/posts/2020-09-28-grad-school-in-pandemic.md

 ---
 title: Surviving Grad School in the Pandemic
-date: 2020-09-28 16:56:54
+date: 2020-10-06 16:56:54
-categories:
+categories: scheduling
 keywords:
 ---

 A lot of this advice is generalizable to graduate school advice, even outside the context of trying to do a Ph.D. in the middle of a pandemic.
-However, I’ve found that things that used to be helpful in (1) maintaining my mental health, and (2) being able to be productive have now become crucial to hitting a baseline level of sanity and getting literally anything done.
+I’ve found that things that used to be helpful in (1) maintaining my mental health, and (2) being able to be productive have now become crucial to hitting a baseline level of sanity and getting literally anything done.

-Note: there are a couple caveats that should be highlighted.
-(1) I have been lucky in the sense that my Ph.D. requires no wet lab work, or work that necessitates my physical presence in any actual location.
+There are a couple caveats that should be highlighted: (1) I have been lucky in the sense that my Ph.D. requires no wet lab work, or work that necessitates my physical presence in any actual location.
 As a result, from a pragmatic standpoint, social distancing and working from home has really been an inconvenience, but not detrimental to my ability to make progress.
 (2) I have no family to take care of; for the most part, it’s sufficient for me to focus on my own health and well-being since I’m not directly responsible for taking care of someone else.

 # Practical Advice for Research
 ## Point 1.
 Make a plan for the term.